dbosk/introtools/latex/latex.md

 [Overleaf][overleaf] as editor, since that is an option for easy experimentation in the tutorial.
 [KTH provides Overleaf Professional for all students][overleaf-kth], you just need to register an account using your KTH email address.
-(Or add your KTH address, if you already have an account.)
+(Or add your KTH address, if you've already signed up for the free version.)

 [learnlatex]: https://learnlatex.org
 [overleaf]: https://overleaf.com